fractalcactus/banking-framework/README.md

 ### Sweeping
 * To make sure that your Bills are always the first priority, you can enable [Sweep](https://www.kiwibank.co.nz/personal-banking/clever-stuff/sweep/).
 "If your balance falls below your minimum, money is swept back from another account, so there’s always enough for your everyday expenses."
-* E.g Make sure that BILLS always has at least enough to pay your rent ($200).
-Set up a sweep of $200 from Savings when BILLS falls below $20
+* *E.g Make sure that BILLS always has at least enough to pay your rent ($200).
+Set up a sweep of $200 from Savings when BILLS falls below $20*
 * You can also set up a sweep to make sure that an account doesn't hold TOO much money
 *  *e.g Money over $500 in SPENDING gets swept to SAVING*

 ### Other Considerations
 * remember to enter KiwiSaver, and pay for it if you're a contractor.
 * If you have regular income, and it's possible, you should pay your bills such as Rent, 2 days after you get paid.
 That allows a day for the money to transfer if the system/person paying you messes up.
+*

+Good luck, let's win at this money game together :D